Continuous Tone-Coded Squelch System: Theory of operation

 Radio transmitters using CTCSS always transmit their own tone code whenever the transmit button is pressed.
 The tone is transmitted at a low level simultaneously with the voice.
 This is called CTCSS encoding.
-CTCSS tones range from 67 to 257 Hz.
-The tones are usually referred to as sub-audible tones.
+CTCSS tones range from 67 to 254.1 Hz.
+The tones are usually referred to as sub-audible tones, since the audio circuit filters them out.

 In an FM two-way radio system, CTCSS encoder levels are usually set for 15% of system deviation.
 For example, in a 5 kHz deviation system, the CTCSS tone level would normally be set to 750 Hz deviation.
 Engineered systems may call for different level settings in the 500 Hz to 1 kHz (10–20%) range.

 The ability of a receiver to mute the audio until it detects a carrier with the correct CTCSS tone is called decoding.
 Receivers are equipped with features to allow the CTCSS "lock" to be disabled.
 On a base station console, a microphone may have a split push-to-talk button.
 Pressing one half of the button, (often marked with a speaker icon or the letters "MON", short for "MONitor") disables the CTCSS decoder and reverts the receiver to hearing any signal on the channel.
 This is called the monitor function.
 There is sometimes a mechanical interlock: the user must push down and hold the monitor button or the transmit button is locked and cannot be pressed.
 This interlock option is referred to as compulsory monitor before transmit (the user is forced to monitor by the hardware design of the equipment itself).
 On mobile radios, the microphone is usually stored in a hang-up clip or a hang-up box containing a microphone clip.
 When the user pulls the microphone out of the hang-up clip to make a call, a switch in the clip (box) forces the receiver to revert to conventional carrier squelch mode ("monitor").
 Some designs relocate the switch into the body of the microphone itself.
 In hand-held radios, an LED indicator may glow green, yellow, or orange to indicate another user is talking on the channel.
 Hand-held radios usually have a switch or push-button to monitor.
 Some modern radios have a feature called "Busy Channel Lockout", which will not allow the user to transmit as long as the radio is receiving another signal.